igorskyflyer/vscode-adbt/README.md

 ## 📦 Prerequisites

-As mentioned above, this extension provides ADBT support in Visual Studio Code but to actually compile ADBT files, you need to obtain and install the latest version of [Aria compiler](https://github.com/igorskyflyer/npm-adblock-aria-compiler) via npm:
+As mentioned above, this extension provides ADBT support in Visual Studio Code but to actually compile ADBT files, you need to obtain and install the latest version of [Aria compiler](https://github.com/igorskyflyer/npm-adblock-aria-compiler) (CLI) via npm:

 Globally,